ssebastian-cs/Work-Knowledge-Base/0.3 - AppSrv/Okta.md

 	- Password (Knowledge) + a code from a device (Possession)
 3. MFA (Multi Factor Authentication)
 	- Password (Knowledge) + a code from a device (Possession) + Fingerprint (Inherence)

+Every app action or function you interact with inside of the Workflows Console has inputs and/or outputs.
+However, **events only have outputs**.
+An output can be mapped to many inputs but an input will only accept a single output.

+All inputs and outputs have a data type.
+Types include:

+- Text
+- File
+- True/False
+- Object
+- Number
+- Date & Time
+- Flow
+- Folder
+- List